 Baldwin Beach is located 4 miles from the city of South Lake Tahoe on State Highway 89.

-Baldwin Beach is known for its beautiful sandy beach that stretches for approximately 1/2 of a mile with panoramic views of Lake Tahoe and the surrounding Sierra Nevada Mountains.
+Baldwin Beach is known for its beautiful sandy beach that stretches for approximately one-half mile with panoramic views of Lake Tahoe and the surrounding Sierra Nevada Mountains.
 Recreation opportunities include swimming and picnicking.
 The beach is also a popular launching point for kayakers heading to Emerald Bay.
 Kayak rentals are available on-site.
-The beach is on National Forest land and is managed by concessionaire California Land Management.
+The beach is located on National Forest land and is managed by the concessionaire Tahoe Recreation, a division of California Land Management.

-Memorial Day Weekend through Mid-October; Fees are $8.00/vehicle
+Memorial Day Weekend through Mid-October; Entry fee required.

 Tel: (650) 322-1181